XinFinOrg/XinFin-Node/README.md

 ### Configure RPC Parameters

-All RPC-related configurations are located in the `mainnet/rpc.env` file.
+All RPC-related configurations are located in the `.env` file.
 You can modify the following parameters as needed:

 **RPC API Configuration**